mercadopago/devsite-docs/guides/checkout-api-v2/integrate-pix.en.md

 When finalizing the inclusion of the payment form, it is necessary to send the buyer's email, type and document number, the payment method used (pix) and the value detail.

+> NOTE
+>
+> Important
+>
+> When executing the APIs mentioned in this documentation, you may come across the attribute `X-Idempotency-Key`.
+Filling it out is important to ensure the execution and reexecution of requests without undesirable situations, such as duplicate payments, for example.

 To configure payment with Pix, send a **POST** to the endpoint [/v1/payments](/developers/en/reference/payments/_payments/post) and execute the request or, if you prefer, make the request using our SDKs.

 [[[
 ```php